osom8979/osom-tw/README.md

 ## Overview

+I used [daisyUI](https://daisyui.com/) when working on the [osom-web](https://github.com/osom8979/osom-web) project, and it worked perfectly in most situations.

+However, while using the [CSS Modules](https://github.com/css-modules/css-modules), I discovered a few minor issues.

+* When using the `@apply` directive in a CSS module, the class name is removed and only the properties are kept.
-I'm using [daisyUI](https://daisyui.com/), but I'm having some issues. daisyUI completes components with a combination of CSS classes. (e.g. `btn btn-outline btn-primary`) However, if you use the `@apply` directive in a [css module](https://github.com/css-modules/css-modules), the class name will disappear.
+* daisyUI completes its components with a combination of CSS classes (e.g. `btn btn-outline btn-primary`).

-This causes the class name to be exposed to HTML.
+As a result, daisyUI components cannot be used in `@apply` directives.
+If you want to use Daisy UI components, you need to expose them to the `class` attribute in HTML.

+Like this:

 ```tsx
 <button className={styles.classA + ' btn-outline ..'} />
 ```

 This acts as a factor that hinders readability.

-I advocate splitting HTML/JS/CSS as much as possible from a software architecture perspective.
-Therefore, we want to create a [tailwind](https://tailwindcss.com/) component that can be used in CSS modules.
+(At least not my preferred coding style) I advocate splitting HTML/JS/CSS as much as possible from a software architecture perspective.
+So I want to create a [tailwind](https://tailwindcss.com/) component that is compatible with the `@apply` directive.

 ## Project rule

-* Do not use class selectors like `.classA > .classB`.
-* This causes problems when using the `@apply` directive in CSS modules.
 * It is assumed that the `@apply` directive is actively used in CSS modules.
 * If possible, use selectors that use basic HTML **tags** or **attributes**.
 * If there is no appropriate HTML attribute, use the `data-*` attribute.